 Every June, Major League Baseball holds its Rule 4 amateur draft to great fanfare and media coverage.
 The MLB Rule 4 draft covers only amateur players who are residents of the United States, Canada, or Puerto Rico.
 All other players are considered international under the MLB collective bargaining agreement (CBA) and may not be selected in the June amateur draft.
 International players are signed as free agents.

 The signing period for international free agents is open from July 2 through June 15 of the following year.
 It is then followed by a dead period, from June 15 until July 2, during which no international players may sign contracts.
-Today is July 2, which means the dead period is over and the 2014-15 international signing period has commenced.
+On July 2, the dead period ends and the international signing period commences.

 An international free agent’s bonus and salary differs greatly based on whether he is an amateur or professional.
 If an international player is a professional, he can sign like any free agent (e.g., Aledmys Diaz).
 But if an international player is an amateur, his signing bonus is subject to the bonus pool system created under the CBA that caps the total amount of money a club can spend on international amateur signing bonuses.
 If a club signs amateur international free agents to bonuses that total up to a dollar figure higher than their allotted pool, it faces penalties.